-- (a) the Partnership to rescind your agreement to buy these securities; and - (b) for damages against the Partnership, every person who was a director of the General Partner at the date of this Offering Memorandum and every person who signed this Offering Memorandum.
+- (a) the Partnership to rescind your agreement to subscribe for the Blocks; and - (b) for damages against the Partnership, every person who was a director of the General Partner at the date of this Offering Memorandum and every person who signed this Offering Memorandum.

 These statutory rights to sue are available to you whether or not you relied on the misrepresentation.
 However, there are various defences available to the persons or companies that you have a right to sue.
-In particular, they have a defence if you knew of the misrepresentation when you purchased the securities.
+In particular, they have a defence if you knew of the misrepresentation when you subscribed for the Blocks.
 Additionally, if you elect to exercise a right of rescission against the Partnership, you will have no right of action for damages against the Partnership.

 If you intend to rely on the rights described in (a) or (b) above, you must do so within strict time limitations.
-You must commence your action to rescind the agreement within 180 days after the date that you purchased the securities.
-You must commence your action for damages within the earlier of 180 days after you first had knowledge of the facts giving rise to the cause of action and two years after the day you purchased the securities.
+You must commence your action to rescind the agreement within 180 days after the date that you subscribed for the Blocks.
+You must commence your action for damages within the earlier of 180 days after you first had knowledge of the facts giving rise to the cause of action and two years after the day you subscribed for the Blocks.